Boundary regularity of uniformly rotating vortex patches and an unstable elliptic free boundary problem: Introduction

-This paper is organized as follow.
-In Section \ref{S:Obstacle} we consider the sign-changing unstable elliptic free boundary problem and derive the Weiss-type monotonicity formula.
+This paper is organized as follows.
+In Section \ref{S:Obstacle} we consider a sign-changing unstable elliptic free boundary problem and derive the Weiss-type monotonicity formula.
 The classification of singular points is obtained due to their blow-up limits.
-In Section \ref{S:Uni-Patch}, we focus on the simply-connected vortex patch and obtain uniformly regularity for singular points which are super-characterstic growth then finish the proof of Theorem \ref{T:main-1}.
-The proof of Theorem \ref{T:main-3} is given in Section \ref{S:App}.
+In Section \ref{S:Uni-Patch}, we prove the uniform regularity near singular points where $u$ has super-characteristic growth then finish the proof of Theorem \ref{T:main-2}.